-- the start of the game. - 15) Teams must have 9 players at game time (10 minute grace period which comes off the game time) to begin a game. - a) Teams may go to 8 players after the game begins, if due to injury or illness.
-An automatic out will be recorded for the injured or ill player when it is that person's time at bat. - b) If teams drop to less than 8 players after the game begins, that team then will lose by forfeit. - c) Teams with less than 9 available players due to player ejection will forfeit the game. - 16) The penalty for using an illegal bat/equipment is: - a) For the Player: An immediate out/expulsion from game for unsportsmanlike conduct for the player attempting to use the bat/equipment. - b) For the Coach: An immediate expulsion from game for unsportsmanlike conduct and followed by a 1-game suspension - 17) The Official shall inspect all bats and equipment prior to beginning of the game.
+- b) Baseball: Baseball bats must have: - i) A "-8" Differential in Length & Weight or, - ii) Be USSSA or USBAT 1.15 BPF Marked with no greater than 2-3/4 Inch Barrel. - 17) The penalty for using an illegal bat/equipment is: - a) For the Player: An immediate out/expulsion from game for unsportsmanlike conduct for the player attempting to use the bat/equipment. - b) For the Coach: An immediate expulsion from game for unsportsmanlike conduct and followed by a 1-game suspension - 18) The Official shall inspect all bats and equipment prior to beginning of the game.
 Any equipment not available for the pregame inspection should not be used.
-If a player is late for the game, his/her bat may not be used in the game. - 18) Maximum number of games to be played in a season is 16 tournaments will count as 2 games regardless of the number of games played.
+If a player is late for the game, his/her bat may not be used in the game. - 19) Maximum number of games to be played in a season is 16 tournaments will count as 2 games regardless of the number of games played.